Cloudxtreme/DDPS-customer/docs/install_emby.md

 The server does not enforce SSL as this is outside the scope of this context.
 Digital ocean has written an excellent article on
 [how to secure NGINX with let's encrypt on ubuntu 14-04](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04).
-There is an excelent boyler template for [nginx.config here](https://gist.github.com/plentz/6737338).
+There is an excelent boiler template for [nginx.config here](https://gist.github.com/plentz/6737338).

 Our server has the public IP address 130.226.136.242